intgr/uqm-wasm/README.md

 Nothing special needs to be done there, everything should be auto-detected.
 Just for reference, here is a tested working configuration:

-     1. Type of build                        Optimised release build
+     1. Type of build                        Debugging build
      2. Graphics Engine                      SDL2 with modern graphics support
      3. Sound backend                        Include OpenAL support (experimental)
      4. Tracker music support                Included libmikmod